 It’s getting to be that time of year again!
 Can you feel it!
 I was trying to hang on to summer just a little bit longer!
-Not sure why!
-Fall is my favorite season!
+Not sure why fall is my favorite season!
 But this year I want summer to last just a little longer.
 It seems like it went so fast!
-But you can’t miss what’s happening all around.
+But you can’t miss what’s happening all around us.
 Everywhere I go there’s fall foods, fall decor, fall colors and smells!
-And you know what, it’s getting to me too!
+And you know what, it’s getting to me to it’s that season again!

-So I decided to do something that I have been wanting to do for a long time!
-My husband said he didn’t think I should.
-He thought I wouldn’t like it, he didn’t think it would look very good.
+So I decided to do something that I have been wanting to do for a long time refresh my fireplace.
+My husband said he didn’t think I should and really should leave the fireplace as it is.
+He thought I wouldn’t like it the fireplace refresh, he didn’t think it would look very good.

 Well, I decided I was going to do it!

-I did this at a home we owned years ago.
+I refreshed a fireplace at a home we owned years ago, and I loved how it turned out.

-A few years ago we replace the tile with stone and I really liked it then, but the colors in the stone made it hard to decorate.
-I really like the look of painted brick so I thought I would try it on the stone.
+Some years ago we replace the old tile with this stone and I really liked it then, but the colors in the stone made it hard to decorate.
+I really like the look of painted brick so I thought I would try t update the stone.

-Next I wiped down the stone with hot soapy water making sure to do a good cleaning so there was no dust.
+Next I wiped down the stone with hot soapy water making sure to do a good cleaning so there was no dust or dirt.

-I let it dry for just a bit.
+I then let it dry for just a bit.

 The whole project took me a few hours to do, I had all the materials on hand… and it dried very quickly!

-Then I used a mixture I found on line.
+When painting the fireplace to refresh I used a mixture I found on line.
 I used a 1/2 cup of water and 2 cups of paint.
-This made the paint thinner to apply on the stone.
-A stiff paint brush helps to apply the paint and get into the groves of the stone.
+This made the paint thinner to apply on the fireplace stone.
+A stiff paint brush help to apply the paint and get into the groves of the fireplace stone.
 I applied two coats, there was no need to let it dry between coats of paint as the stone soaked up the paint pretty quickly.

 The mantel and surround also received a little update with some added paint.